rankutah/blog/sites/rank-utah/posts/mobile-website-design-utah.md

 ## Conclusion

-A website that uses responsive layout, is fast loading, and is easy to navigate is the basis for mobile-friendly design.
-As more and more users browse the web on their phones this becomes increasingly important.
-If you would like a website that is not only mobile-friendly but also set up to bring in leads, visit [ClearPresence.io](https://clearpresence.io/) to learn more or contact me directly at 385-323-8130.
+A website that uses a responsive layout, loads fast, and is easy to navigate is the foundation for mobile-friendly design.
+As more people browse the web on their phones, this matters more and more.
+If you want a mobile-friendly website that helps customers call or message, visit [ClearPresence.io](https://clearpresence.io/) or call or text 385-323-8130.